marionhardy/MCF10A_RNAseq/README.md

 - Excel document with each GSEA result (in data_output) -> !!
 These ones list the genes found in each significant terms

+MCF10A_report_2

+Introduction
+PCA
+Heatmap of z score
+Comparing the EGF+Oligo vs all others (excluding GM) Volcano plots
+GSEA analysis (logFc)
+What are the contribution of EGF and Oligomycin to the PC1 dimesion GSEA
+ - GOBP
+ - Reactome